janasruthika08-droid/Neonatal-Glucose-Bilirubin-Detection/README.md

 - Arduino IDE
 - Signal Processing
 - OLED Display Technology
+- Point-of-Care Diagnostics

 ---

-## Results

-The developed prototype demonstrates the feasibility of estimating glucose and bilirubin levels non-invasively using optical sensing techniques and embedded signal processing.

----

 ## Authors

-**Janasruthika P R**
+### Janasruthika P R
-B.E Biomedical Engineering
+Bachelor of Engineering – Biomedical Engineering
 Bannari Amman Institute of Technology

-**Jeevika Harshine S**
+### Jeevika Harshine S
-B.E Biomedical Engineering
+Bachelor of Engineering – Biomedical Engineering
 Bannari Amman Institute of Technology

 ---

+## Institution

+Department of Biomedical Engineering
+Bannari Amman Institute of Technology
+Sathyamangalam, Tamil Nadu, India

+---

 ## License

-This project is developed for academic and research purposes.
+This repository is intended for academic, educational, and research purposes.

+---

+### Acknowledgement

+We express our sincere gratitude to the Department of Biomedical Engineering, Bannari Amman Institute of Technology, for providing guidance, resources, and support throughout the development of this project.